-Yule was celebrated during winter and Vikings were looking forward to see the New Year which would bring light, new beginning, and blessings.
+Yule was celebrated during winter and Vikings were looking forward to seeing the New Year which would bring light, new beginning, and blessings.
 They would burn large oak logs which burned long and hot throughout the night providing them with warmth and light.

 Christmas and New Year celebration are the two events where drinking becomes the order of the day.
-It is morally acceptable in the society and a form of bringing old friends together.
+It is morally acceptable in society and a form of bringing old friends together.
 The Vikings celebrated Yule with nights of drinking meads from longhorns.
 Some would prefer to drink it from the skulls of their enemies.

 Since Yule was a holiday of worship, the Vikings decorated trees with food gifts and small carvings to honor their deities.
-Similarly, lighting of candles is one of the practices for celebrating Christmas which was not documented until in the 19th century but most probably, the Vikings had a better sense of the same.
+Similarly, the lighting of candles is one of the practices for celebrating Christmas which was not documented until in the 19th century but most probably, the Vikings had a better sense of the same.

 In a nutshell, holidays are occasions that give us the chance to honour the traditions of our ancestors.
 These traditions often come in blended forms.
 This blending of forms is often times referred to as syncretism.
 In syncretism, people who live together and tend to have a mutual practice that brings them together, accentuate the similarities in their religion, cultures or ideologies and ignore their differences.
 The Vikings were very good at that and that is the reason why they were able to live peacefully amongst each other.

 We can never get to clearly fathom where some practices originated from since there are many ideologies trying to explain one but the same thing.
 The most important point is what holidays means to us.
 These sacred seasons should act to strengthen the bonds with our loved ones.
 We should also extend our bonds to other people in appreciation that we are all one as humans.
 Holidays should also be utilized to bring more light in our societies where people sit together, share their ideas, experiences and come up with solutions to matters which would rather be hard to be solved by a single person.